 By Tiffany Gomes, Classic Design Floor to Ceiling

 You’ve saved and planned for your upcoming remodel project, possibly for years.
 You’ve clipped photos from home décor magazines and printed from Houzz.
-Perhaps you’ve even browsed local showrooms.
+You spoken to a couple of electrician malvern services about how you will install your AC, and perhaps you’ve even browsed local showrooms.
+It might have been so long that your plans have grown and grown, and now you’re even getting someone like this roofing company in clovis out to put in a whole new roof.
 But the most important decision you make is hiring the right contractor.
 How do you choose?

 Once you’ve decided to hire a professional GC, it’s time to do your homework.
 Word of mouth is a great place to start.
 Then, go to Cslb.ca.gov to verify licensing under “Instant License Check.”
 Look for a current and active B-class license.
 In addition, this site will show you Bonding and Worker’s Compensation details.

 After you are satisfied with licensing, it’s time for an interview, where you will ask for references, testimonials, awards and photos of previous jobs.
 Find out if the contractor has General Liability Insurance.
 Ask for letters of credit from vendors, subcontractors or banks.
 Did you know that if your General Contractor doesn’t pay the subcontractors, those subcontractors can place a lien on your home, even if you’ve paid your bill in full?
 Shaky credit is an absolute red flag.